jasonho2/music_hackathon/README.md

 master_read_in_script takes the files from my desktop and read all files to a list of lists

-EDA is my exloratory data analysis script that contains visual plots and correlation coefficient calculation
+EDA is my exploratory data analysis script that contains visual plots and correlation coefficient calculation

 KMeans is my script for running the kmeans machine learning algorithm on the numerical attributes of the million song subset dataset